n-kb/blog-v1/_posts/2016-09-25-datajournalism-in-the-posth-truth-public-sphere.md

 _This essay was written for the Retreat Conference 2016 organized at Athens, Greece, on September 24<sup>th</sup>, 2016._

 Once limited to the fringes of society, lying blatantly has become a fixture of the public discourse.
 In this post-truth public sphere, datajournalism could spearhead the effort to reimpose truth as a positive value.
 Or it might just be a technique to serve this small segment of readers who care about the truth.
-This essay argues that what datajournalism can or cannot do is not that important, because the root cause of the current epidemy of lies is to be found in academia, not journalism.
+This essay argues that what datajournalism can or cannot do is not that important, because the root cause of the current epidemic of lies is to be found in academia, not journalism.

 ### The post-truth public sphere